 There is no denying this fact.

-No matter how much you like to argue, there is one simple fact:
+No matter how much you like to argue, there’s one truth:

 It’s not important enough to acquire customers, though.